AFFIDAVIT OF DISTRIBUTION – SMALL ESTATE ADMINISTRATION

 Wyoming Statute Section 2-1-201.
 Payment of indebtedness and delivery of tangible personal property or instruments evidencing debt.

-(a) Not earlier than thirty (30) days after the death of a decedent, any person indebted to the decedent or having possession of tangible personal property or an instrument evidencing a debt, obligation, stock or chose in action belonging to the decedent shall make payment of the indebtedness or deliver the tangible personal property or the instrument evidencing the debt, obligation, stock or chose in action to the person or persons claiming to be the distributees of the property, upon being presented an affidavit, filed as provided by subsection (c) of this section, made by or on behalf of the distributee stating:
+(a) Not earlier than thirty (30) days after the death of a decedent, any person indebted to the decedent or having possession of tangible personal property or an instrument evidencing a debt, obligation, stock or chose in action belonging to the decedent shall make payment of the indebtedness or deliver the tangible personal property or the instrument evidencing the debt, obligation, stock or chose in action to the person or persons claiming to be the distributee or distributees of the property or the attorney for the distributee or distributees, upon being presented an affidavit, filed as provided by subsection (c) of this section, made by or on behalf of the distributee or distributees stating:

-(i) The value of the entire estate, located in Wyoming or otherwise subject to probate administration in this state, less liens and encumbrances, does not exceed two hundred thousand dollars ($200,000.00);
+(i) The value of the entire estate located in Wyoming subject to administration, either testate or intestate, less liens and encumbrances, does not exceed four hundred thousand dollars ($400,000.00);

 (ii) Thirty (30) days have elapsed since the death of the decedent;

-(iv) The claiming distributees are entitled to payment or delivery of the property; the facts concerning the distributees’ relationship to the decedent, and there are no other distributees of the decedent having a right to succeed to the property under probate proceedings.
+(iv) The person or persons claiming to be a distributee or distributees are entitled to payment or delivery of the property of the decedent; the facts concerning the distributee's or distributees' relationship to the decedent and concerning the legal basis upon which the distributee or distributees claim entitlement to such property, including facts regarding any intervening estates or other parties who may have a claim of entitlement from the decedent and from whom the applicant distributee or distributees claim and that there are no other distributees of the decedent having a right to succeed to the property under probate proceedings in any jurisdiction; and

 (b) The transfer agent for any security shall change the registered ownership on the books of a corporation from the decedent to the distributee or distributees upon presentation of an affidavit as provided in subsections (a) and (c) of this section.

-(d) Upon presentation of an affidavit as provided in subsections (a) and (c) of this section, any bank, savings and loan institution, credit union or any other like depository shall pay any deposit in the sole name of the decedent, together with the interest and dividends thereon, to the distributee or distributees.
-A receipt for the payment by the distributee paid is a valid and sufficient release and discharge for the payment made.
+(e) Upon presentation of an affidavit as provided in this section, a person with custody of the decedent's property or a holder of the decedent's property shall pay or deliver any of the decedent's property held or on deposit in the sole name of the decedent, together with the interest and dividends thereon, to the distributee or distributees.
+A receipt for the payment by the distributee or distributees or proof of delivery by the custodian or holder of the decedent's property shall constitute a valid and sufficient release and discharge for the payment or delivery made.

 Wyoming Statute Section 2-1-205.
 Summary procedure for distribution of personal or real property; application for decree; notice by publication; presumptive evidence of title; effect of false statements.

-(a) If any person dies who is the owner of personal or real property, including mineral interests, but whose entire estate including personal property does not exceed two hundred thousand dollars ($200,000.00), the person or persons claiming to be the distributees of the decedent may file, not earlier than thirty (30) days after the decedent’s death, an application for a decree in the district court of the county where the property is situated.
+(a) If any person dies who is the owner of personal or real property, including mineral interests, but whose entire estate including personal property does not exceed four hundred thousand dollars ($400,000.00), less liens and encumbrances, the person or persons claiming to be the distributee or distributees of the decedent may file, not earlier than thirty (30) days after the decedent's death, an application for a decree of summary distribution of property.

-(d) In the event that the decree is entered as the result of a petition containing false statements, title to the property which passes as a result of the decree shall not be affected but the person or persons signing and swearing to the application shall be subject to the appropriate penalties for perjury.
+(g) In the event that the decree is entered as the result of an application containing a materially false statement, title to the property which passes as a result of the decree shall not be affected but the person or persons signing as distributee or distributees and knowingly swearing to a materially false statement in the application shall be subject to the appropriate penalties for perjury.
+Any distributee who is damaged by an application containing a material false statement may file an action to amend the decree, and for damages.
+The action shall be filed in the court in which the application was filed.
+Any action under this paragraph is barred unless commenced within two (2) years from the entry of the decree.

-(e) The procedure provided by this section may be used in addition to the affidavit procedure provided by W.S.
-2-1-201, or in the alternative, if the person or persons claim both real property and personal property.
+(h) The procedure provided by this section may be used in addition to the affidavit procedure provided by W.S.
+2-1-201.